How to set up

 Step 6

-When these basic steps have been completed, contact us again to arrange a call or Zoom meeting with the administrators of CABI so that you discuss any questions you may have and to find out about our support services.
+When these basic steps have been completed, contact us again to arrange a call or Zoom meeting with the administrators of CABI so that you discuss any questions you may have and find out more about our support services.

 Remember that we are here to help and we very much look forward to hearing from you.